Why choose Three mobile?

-It's war out there in the mobile market, but as one of the UK's four network providers, Three is able to bring some seriously big guns to the fight.
+It's a war out there in the mobile market, but as one of the UK's four network providers, Three is able to bring some seriously big guns to the fight.
 All other mobile providers in the UK piggyback off their signals.

 You could say this of most major providers, especially those with their own networks (Three, EE, Vodafone and O2), but Three really does have a tremendous range of handsets on offer at any given time.